 Dark chocolate is synonymous with semisweet and extra-dark, which contains even higher levels of cocoa, is also referred to as bittersweet.

 The percentage of cocoa, in dark and extra-dark chocolate, is significantly higher than the cocoa levels in milk chocolate.

 This is significant for at least 2 reasons:

 1 – Milk is thought to interfere with the absorption into our bodies of the healthy and naturally occurring antioxidants, called polyphenols, which are found in the cocoa derived from the cocoa bean.
 Cocoa levels in dark chocolate can get as high as 90% or more.
 Levels in milk chocolate can be significantly less than 35%.
 Antioxidants are important for your body because they protect you from disease-causing free radicals.

-2 – The higher % of cocoa in dark chocolate results in higher levels of the antioxidants which are thought to yield some of the health benefits of dark chocolate that will be discussed below.
+2 – The higher % of cocoa in dark chocolate results in higher levels of antioxidants which are thought to yield some of the health benefits of dark chocolate that will be discussed below.

 Health Benefits of Dark Chocolate

 Lowers Blood Pressure